An Extensible NetFlow v5/v9/IPFIX Probe for IPv4/v6

-- Ability to natively export flows in Splunk and ElasticSearch
+- Ability to natively export flows to Kafka and ElasticSearch (using the Export Plugin).

-- Ability to dump flows in format ready for import in columnar databases such as InfiniDB.
+- Ability to dump flows in format ready for import in columnar databases.

 - Ability to act as flow collector and proxy.
 All combinations are supported.

-- Ability to collect sFlow flows and turn them into flows (v5/v9/IPFIX).
+- Ability to collect sFlow flows and transparently translate them into NetFlow v5/v9/IPFIX.

-- Collection of Cisco ASA flows and conversion in ‘standard’ flows.
+- Collection of Cisco ASA flows and conversion into NetFlow v5/v9/IPFIX.

-- Support of tunneled (including GRE, PPP and GTP) traffic and ability to export in flows inner/outer envelope/packet information.
+- Support of tunnelled (including GRE, PPP, VXLAN, and GTP) traffic and ability to export inner/outer envelope/packet information.

 - Support of both flow and packet sampling.

-- Support of Flexible Netflow: create your netflow templates, now with PEN support.
+- Support of Flexible Netflow for the creation of custom NetFlow templates, with optional PEN support.

-- VoIP (SIP and RTP) traffic analysis including voice quality.
+- VoIP (SIP and RTP) traffic analysis including voice quality and (pseudo-)MOS.

-- HTTP and MySQL/Oracle, DNS protocol analysis: ability to generate logs of web, MySQL/Oracle and DNS activities in addition to flow export.
+- HTTP, MySQL/Oracle, DNS protocol analysis: ability to generate logs of web, MySQL/Oracle and DNS activities in addition to flow export.